Which Is a Better Investment, CrowdStrike Holdings, Inc. or DocuSign, Inc. Stock?

 The companies in the bottom 20% of the stock universe receive Growth Grades of F, considered to be very weak, while those in the top 20% receive A grades, which are considered very strong.

-CrowdStrike Holdings, Inc. has a Growth Score of 70, which is Strong.
+DocuSign, Inc. has a Growth Score of 89, which is Very Strong.
+CrowdStrike Holdings, Inc. has a Growth Score of 69, which is Strong.

-The Growth Grade Winner: It’s a Tie!
+The Growth Grade Winner: DocuSign, Inc.

-| Company | Ticker | Quality |
+Company Ticker Quality

-| CrowdStrike Holdings, Inc. | CRWD | C |
+CrowdStrike Holdings, Inc. CRWD C

 Like the Value Grade, AAII’s A+ Investor Quality Grade comes from the percentile rank of key metrics.
 Specifically, the Quality Score is the percentile rank of the average of the percentile ranks of return on assets (ROA), return on invested capital (ROIC), gross profit relative to assets, buyback yield, change in total liabilities to assets, accruals, Z double prime bankruptcy risk (Z) score and the F-Score.